Alcohol And Drug Rehabs That Take Aetna Insurance

 - 15 Finding Addiction Services That Are Covered By Aetna

-Health insurance plans now cover treatment for substance abuse, addiction and mental health disorders.
+Health insurance plans now cover treatment for substance use disorders, addiction, and mental health disorders.
 With the passage of the Affordable Care Act, more Americans now have access to these forms of treatment.
+Rehabs that accept Aetna insurance are situated across the country and present a great option for policyholders looking for access to care.

 Behavioral healthcare services such as inpatient or outpatient rehab are typically covered by most Aetna health insurance policies, but the amount of coverage available will vary based on the policy itself and the location, as well as the type of care, the level of care, and the duration of care.